p2isecke/kubernetes-the-hard-way/docs/04-certificate-authority.md

 In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.

+A script has been created to [create](../scripts/create-04-certificate-authority.sh) all the certificates.
+Details about the contents of the certificates are below.

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.